holmok/uniquey/README.md

 ## Is it blocking?
 Is it fast?
 Yes, and it depends.
 On my M1 MacBook Air, I can generate 1,000,000 keys in less than 300ms.
 That seems fast, and was with the default settings.
 Your performance may be different.

+## Multi-Byte Characters?
+Ugh, well this was fixed in version 1.1, sorry.
+So a multi-byte character (like 🏢) will be split as a whole character as it's self and not each byte.
+Support for multi-byte characters needs to be turned on explicitly with the `multiByteCharacters` option in the constructor.

 ------

 ## How to Use